iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Frechet, Gateaux Differentiability Euclidean Space.md

 We introduce the concepts of Frechet and Gâteaux differentiability for $\mathbb R^m\mapsto \mathbb R$ functions.
 The concept itself is more generalized and, it can present itself in variational calculus.
-See [Frechet Derivative](Frechet%20Derivative.md) for the same concept but in a much more generalized context.
+See [Frechet Derivative in Banach Space](Frechet%20Derivative%20in%20Banach%20Space.md) for the same concept but in a much more generalized context.

 #### **Def | Frechet Derivative**
 > Let $f: \mathbb R^n\mapsto \mathbb {\bar R}$ be differentiable at $\bar x \in \mathbb R^n$ if there exists $v \in \mathbb R^n$ such that